 Disney World has suspended their Minnie Van Service.
 Disney has said that it will return!

 Park-to-park transportation is only available starting just prior to 2 p.m. when Park Hopping begins each day.

 Park to Disney Springs transportation is not available.

 Park Reservations can be made via the My Disney Experience website or the smartphone/tablet apps.

 Besides the items on our regular packing checklist you will also want make sure to include plenty of comfortable face masks as well as sanitizing supplies.

 Face Masks – In order to be comfortable in the Florida heat you’ll want to get the thinnest, loose fitting (around the nose and mouth, not the edges), 2 layer masks that you can get.
 This will keep you within Disney’s rules.
 You will want plenty of these masks as they will get damp/wet in the Florida heat and afternoon rainstorms.
 It is not healthy to keep using or reuse a mask that has been or is continually damp as mold and bacteria can grow in them.
-Bring enough that you can wash them in the room and leave them to dry while using others.
+Bring enough that you can either have a new one each day or wash them in the room and leave them to dry while using others.

 Anti-bacterial wipes for cleaning surfaces.